Home COVID tests to be covered by insurers starting Saturday

 The administration is trying to incentivize private insurers to cover the tests up-front and without a cumbersome reimbursement process.
 Insurance plans that work with pharmacies and retailers to cover the up-front costs of the tests will be required to reimburse only up to $12 per test if purchased through an out-of-network retailer.
 Plans that don’t move proactively to set up a network of pharmacies would have to cover the full retail price that the customer paid — which could be more than $12 per test.

-The two main health insurance industry groups said insurers would carry out the administration’s order, but cautioned consumers it won’t be as easy as flipping a switch.
+A major health insurance industry group said insurers would carry out the administration’s order, but cautioned consumers it won’t be as easy as flipping a switch.

 “Health insurance providers will work as quickly as possible to implement this guidance in ways that limit consumer confusion and challenges,” Matt Eyles, president of America’s Health Insurance Plans, said in a statement.
 “While there will likely be some hiccups in early days, we will work with the administration to swiftly address issues as they arise.”

-The Blue Cross Blue Shield Association had a more direct response.
-“We are concerned that the policy does not solve for the limited supply of tests in the country and could cause additional consumer friction as insurers stand up a program in just four days’ time,” Kim Keck, the group’s president, said in a statement.

-Both groups said they support provisions in the Biden administration plan to counteract potential price gouging on tests.
+The group said it supports provisions in the Biden administration plan to counteract potential price gouging on tests.

 Only tests purchased on or after Jan.
 15 will be required to be reimbursed, the administration said.
 Some insurers may choose to cover the costs of at-home tests purchased earlier, but they won’t have to.